 The maximum aggregate amount available in a Federal Direct Loan for a dependent undergraduate is $31,000.
 For independent undergraduate students, the maximum aggregate amount available is $57,500.
 Of this amount, not more than $23,000 can be subsidized.

-Graduate student are eligible for Unsubsidized Direct Loan only, with a maximum of $20,500/year.
+Graduate student are eligible for Unsubsidized Direct Loan only, with a maximum of $20,500 a year.
 The aggregate maximum is $138,500, which includes all direct loan funds received for undergraduate study.
-The interest rate as of July 1, 2015 is 5.84 percent.
+The interest rate on loans disbursed on or after July 1, 2017 through June 30, 2018 is 6%.

 If a Federal Direct Loan is included in your financial aid award and you have indicated that you would like to take advantage of this aid source, a Master Promissory Note and Entry Counseling may need to be completed during your first term of borrowing.
 If the promissory note and entry counseling has been completed, the funds will be available to you at the beginning of each term/semester.
 After signing the Master Promissory Note the first time, a new note will normally not be required for subsequent borrowing.
-The amount of your disbursement will equal the amount you request or are eligible for minus an origination fee.
+The amount of your disbursement will equal the amount you request or are eligible for minus the origination fee of 1.066% on loans disbursed on or after October 1, 2017.
 The loan will typically be divided into three disbursements, but will depend on your enrollment plans.More about Federal Direct Loans

 WHY BVU IS FOR YOU